Chicago/resilient.chicago.gov/focus.md

 ---
-title: FOCUS OF THE RESILIENCE STRATEGY
+title: Focus of the Resilience Strategy
 layout: page

 ---